Glencoe Landscape photography training course £400 for all three days of photography training book with a £100 deposit.

 - Focus stacking and editing

-- During one of the evenings I’ll demonstrate my editing techniques using Lightroom and Photoshop to edit some of the images from that day.
+- Time allowing, during one of the evenings I’ll demonstrate my editing techniques using Lightroom and Photoshop to edit some of the images from that day.

-- Light painting, a fun and exciting after dark light painting session (possibly two) using artificial lights and a drone.
+- Light painting, a fun and exciting after dark light painting session (possibly two) using artificial lights and a drone with lights

-Each morning we’ll be leaving from Glencoe where we’ll be staying, but you are welcome to select your own accommodation location for the workshop and meet each morning.
-Accommodation and meals are not included in the workshop but transport between all locations is included.
+Each morning we’ll be leaving from Fort William where we’ll be staying, but you are welcome to select your own accommodation location for the workshop and meet each morning.
+(Accommodation and meals are not included in the workshop)

 Fitness Level Required: 3/5